papahigh/spring-boot-image-gallery/packages/blobstore-fs/README.md

 # blobstore-fs

-Blobstore implementation backed by file system as the storage backend.
+This is a Blobstore implementation backed by a file system as the storage backend.

 ## Java API